 In November 2018 we were delighted to be awarded Dementia Inclusive Greenwich status following an assessment by the Dementia Reference Group.
 This means our group is a socially inclusive space for people with dementia and their carers.
 Dementia Greenwich Inclusive status is an initiative by the council of the Royal Borough of Greenwich as part of their aim for Greenwich to become a dementia friendly Borough.
-More details of the initiative and the services and businesses getting involved can be found here.

 We are group led and aim to deliver what our “friends” tell us they would like.
 We could could not have achieved what we have without the help of others.
 We are grateful that so many people have wanted to be involved in various ways.
 We are amazed what can be achieved in our community.

 We could not run our groups without the help of our lovely team members.
 To meet the team see here